Canada's Viterra puts Glencore in grain's top tier

-LONDON/WINNIPEG, Manitoba (Reuters) - Glencore (GLEN.L), already the world’s No. 1 diversified commodities trader, has agreed to buy Canada’s largest grain handler in a C$6.1 billion ($6.2 billion) deal that will shake up an industry that has thrived on surging global demand for food and fuel.
+LONDON/WINNIPEG, Manitoba, March 20 (Reuters) - Glencore , already the world’s No. 1 diversified commodities trader, has agreed to buy Canada’s largest grain handler in a C$6.1 billion ($6.2 billion) deal that will shake up an industry that has thrived on surging global demand for food and fuel.

 Viterra will give Glencore a powerful position in the Canadian market, which will become more open to competition this year with the disbanding of the world’s last major marketing monopoly.
 The company is also big in South Australia, a second grain-growing center.

-Cementing Glencore’s status as a commodity-trading powerhouse, the deal will give it a huge new presence in grains, an area now dominated by Archer Daniels Midland (ADM.N), Cargill CARG.UL and Bunge (BG.N), complementing its current strength in metals, minerals and oil.
+Cementing Glencore’s status as a commodity-trading powerhouse, the deal will give it a huge new presence in grains, an area now dominated by Archer Daniels Midland, Cargill and Bunge, complementing its current strength in metals, minerals and oil.

-The trader, already in the throes of a $36 billion takeover of miner Xstrata XTA.L, wants to round out its portfolio in anticipation of a coming squeeze on global supplies of grains as the populations of China, India and other emerging economies soar and diets improve.
+The trader, already in the throes of a $36 billion takeover of miner Xstrata, wants to round out its portfolio in anticipation of a coming squeeze on global supplies of grains as the populations of China, India and other emerging economies soar and diets improve.

 “Canada as the second leg of the huge North American bread basket is going to be increasingly called upon to produce (crops) for the world,” said Rich Feltes, vice-president of research at R.J.
 O‘Brien in Chicago.
 “What seems to be a lot of money for this investment right now will over the long term, prove to yield handsome returns on the dollar.”